go-aah/docs/security-subject.md

 ctx.Subject().Logout()
 ```

-This simple API constitutes 90% of what aah framework end-users will ever have to deal with when using aah security.
+This simple API constitutes 90% of what aah end-users will ever have to deal with when using aah security.